 The Dean's Circle consists of undergraduate students who represent the college’s eight comprehensive departments.
 The Dean’s Circle will meet twice a month during fall and spring semesters to discuss college-related issues high on the minds of CoSM students.
 In addition to their major, the members of the Dean’s Circle are selected based on their interests, academic achievement, and leadership skills.

 The Dean’s Circle seeks applications from enthusiastic students who share the dean’s commitment to growing STEM (Science, Technology, Engineering, Mathematics), enhancing student success, advancing undergraduate experiential learning, and sharing our many successes with the Wright State communities.
-Appointed students will serve a two-year term beginning the Fall Semester of 2020.
+Appointed students will serve a two-year term.

 Students appointed to the Dean's Circle will:

 - Serve as liaisons between their classmates and the dean's office by bringing matters of importance before the group

 - Promote awareness of CoSM programs and opportunities to both current and prospective students